What is Autodesk Fusion? | Autodesk

 Autodesk Fusion is free for personal, hobbyist users.
 Autodesk Fusion for personal use (formerly known as Autodesk Fusion for hobbyist users) is a limited-featured, free version that may be renewed on a yearly basis and provides limited capabilities.

-Autodesk Fusion is free for qualifying students and educators giving you access to free professional 3D modelling, CAD, CAM, CAE and PCB.
-With Autodesk Fusion, you can create 3D designs, collaborate, manage data, create toolpaths and run simulations to validate your designs.
+Autodesk Fusion is free for qualifying students and educators giving you access to free professional 3D modeling, CAD, CAM, CAE, and PCB.
+With Autodesk Fusion, you can create 3D designs, collaborate, manage data, create toolpaths, and run simulations to validate your designs.

-In this series of self-paced video tutorials, you'll learn how to get started with basic sketches and constraints and then learn how to use the solid modelling tools in Autodesk Fusion.
+In this series of self-paced video tutorials, you'll learn how to get started with basic sketches and constraints and then learn how to use the solid modeling tools in Autodesk Fusion.

-Take your 2D sketches to 3D design with this introduction to 3D modelling series.
-You'll learn how to edit 3D models, apply materials and appearances, the difference between direct and parametric modelling and more.
+Take your 2D sketches to 3D design with this introduction to 3D modeling series.
+You'll learn how to edit 3D models, apply materials and appearances, the difference between direct and parametric modeling and more.

-If you do not have an active Autodesk Fusion licence, click here.
+If you do not have an active Autodesk Fusion license, click here.

 If you have an active Autodesk Fusion subscription or offering, follow these steps to download Autodesk Fusion: